LymphCode/super-group/README.md

 ## Introduction

 We built a MERN Stack walkthrough 3D app and deployed it to Heroku.
 This project has played a key role in our journey to becoming a full-stack web developers.
 It showcases collaborative skills and coding abilities, especially in the context of a scalable, user-focused MERN app.
+In future development we hope to integrate art for purchase and several open world activities such as basketball, tennis etc.

 ## Table of Contents
 - [Description](#description)